jhamrick/emacs/README.md

 **Version**: GNU Emacs 24.3.1 (x86_64-apple-darwin12.4.0, NS apple-appkit-1187.39) of 2013-06-27

-To install the plugins that are include as submodules, you will need to run `git submodule init; git submodule update`.

 ## Emacs plugins

 The following plugins are required for this configuration.
 Each plugin lists the other included plugins that it depends on.

 ### Included as submodules

+To install these plugins that are include as submodules, you will need to run `git submodule init; git submodule update`.

 * [Solarized Color Theme](https://github.com/sellout/emacs-color-theme-solarized) (`.emacs.d/plugins/color-theme-solarized`)
 * [el-get](https://github.com/dimitri/el-get) (`.emacs.d/plugins/el-get`)